-By default the Exchange Server do not allow autoforwarding rules.
-From Microsoft:
+By default, the Exchange Server does not allow autoforwarding rules.
+Microsoft explains:

 "If you are using a Microsoft Exchange Server 2010/2013 account, by default, you can’t use rules to forward messages to email addresses outside your organization.
 This setting helps prevent confidential and private organizational information from being disclosed.
 This setting can only be changed by an Exchange administrator."

 Change the Allow automatic forward option on the server side in order to make the forward rule work.

 This is done in ESM, expand Global Settings, locate Internet Message Formats, in the right panel, right click the Item, click Properties, in the Advanced tab, check the option you require.